 Current Clinical Trials for TGCT

-DCC-3014, Vimseltinib (Deciphera) is the name of a medication currently in trial for TGCT.
-It is being tested in a Phase 3 study, meaning the long-term side effects are being evaluated as well as the effectiveness of the drug over the course of 52 weeks.
-The Phase 3 trial is known as MOTION.
-Preliminary data shows it has an improved tolerability profile and remains effective at shrinking the tumor.
-It has ended its recruitment at 18 different global clinical locations and is in the final stages of the trial.
+DCC-3014, Vimseltinib (Deciphera) is the name of a medication currently in development for TGCT.
+It was previously tested in a Phase 3 study, meaning the long-term side effects are being evaluated as well as the effectiveness of the drug over the course of 52 weeks.
+The Phase 3 trial was known as MOTION.
+Data shows it has an improved tolerability profile and remains effective at shrinking the tumor.
+It has ended its recruitment at 18 different global clinical locations and has submitted a marketing application for approval in the United States.
+The approval decision is expected February 17, 2025.
 For more information on the trial and the locations, visit the Phase 2 clinical trial website for DCC-3014, Phase 3 clinical trial website for Vimseltinib or ask your healthcare provider.
 To learn more, check out Deciphera's Vimseltinib page.

 Cabiralizumab (FPA008, Five Prime Therapeutics) completed Phase 1/2 trials to evaluate the safety, tolerability, and effectiveness of Cabiralizumab in diffuse TGCT.
 This clinical trial took place at 12 different global clinical locations.
 For more information, visit the clinical trial website for Cabiralizumab or ask your healthcare provider.
 As of 2021, Amgen has acquired this company.
 It is unknown whether this drug will continue.